2019 Indonesian general election: Municipal legislatures

-Unofficial quick count results
+Quick count results

 Turnout

 The voter turnout for the election was a record, with around 81% of the registered voters participating in the presidential election.
 It was the highest turnout in Indonesian presidential electoral history, in contrast to the trend of an increasing number of abstentions between 2004 and 2014.
 Certain areas in Papua also allowed traditional voting procedures where a single village head represented entire communities, resulting in nominal 100% turnouts.

 Controversies

 Observers criticised the decision to hold the legislative and presidential elections simultaneously for being too complicated.
 Manual tabulation of votes at polling stations lasted until the day after the election itself.
 Exhaustion and fatigue caused by the long hours resulted in at least 225 election officers dying during the voting or in the ensuing vote counts, in addition to 1,470 falling ill.
 Vice President Jusuf Kalla has called for the 2024 election to return to the 2014 format of separated legislative and presidential votes.
 The 2024 election, under the existing regulations, would be a vote on all elected legislative and executive posts in the country.
 As of 9 May 2019, the KPU confirmed that 569 deaths had occurred due to overwork; this number includes 456 election officers, 91 supervisory agents and 22 police officers.
 Besides, 4,310 had reportedly fallen sick.

 In July 2018, the KPU passed a regulation barring ex-corruption convicts, sexual offenders and people convicted of drug offences from running for office.
 However, the Bawaslu and the DPR objected to the regulation and accused the KPU of violating the 2017 election law.
 The Supreme Court of Indonesia eventually ruled that the KPU regulation was invalid, allowing convicts to contest in the election.
 Thirty-eight people who had been corruption convicts eventually ran for office across the country – 26 for regency/municipal councils and 12 for provincial councils.

 The KPU was also criticised for giving legislative candidates an option not to publish their resumes.
 Formappi found that around a quarter of the candidates chose not to publish their information, with a further 18% not having submitted any.
 Some candidates noted that they wished to publish their information, but could not due to technical reasons with the KPU's website.